RitzDaCat/Computer_Settings/Windows/Windows11.md

 # Windows 11 Performance Optimizations

-A comprehensive list of modifications and tweaks applied to enhance Windows 11 performance that I am currently running.
+A comprehensive list of modifications and tweaks applied to enhance Windows 11 performance.
+Will mark items that I am currently running with a X and items listed without an X means they are noted as items to research and test but im not currently running.

 ## System Modifications

 ### Services Optimizations
-- [x] Disabled Windows Search
-- [ ] Disabled Windows Update
-- [ ] Disabled SysMain (Superfetch)
-- [ ] Disabled Windows Defender (Use at your own risk)

 ### Visual Effects

 ### Power Settings
-- [ ] Set Power Plan to "High Performance"
+- [x] Set Power Plan to "High Performance"

 ### Memory Optimization